This unique public-private partnership turns derelict fishing nets in Hawai'i into usable electricity.

-This project turns six years of marine debris shoreline monitoring data into action by implementing a behavior change campaign for waterfowl hunters in the greater San Francisco Bay Area to help reduce the amount of shotgun wads entering waterways.
+This project turned six years of marine debris shoreline monitoring data by Greater Farallones National Marine Sanctuary into action by implementing a behavior change campaign for waterfowl hunters in the greater San Francisco Bay Area to help reduce the amount of shotgun wads entering waterways.

-This project will improve the understanding of urban neighborhood trash sources and provide experiential learning opportunities to middle school students in an underserved San Diego community.
+California Sea Grant improved the understanding of urban neighborhood trash sources and provided experiential learning opportunities to middle school students in an underserved San Diego community.